ravgeetdhillon/ravgeetdhillon/src/readme.template.md

 # Welcome <img src="assets/wave.gif" width="32px">

+> I'll be post-graduating as a Master in Computer Science and Engineering in May 2022, so I am currently looking for a Full Time role either as a **Full Stack Developer**, **Frontend Developer** or **Technical Content Writer** and I can start as soon as possible.
+If your team can provide me with such an opportunity, kindly contact me at ravgeetdhillon@gmail.com.

 ## 😄 About

 I am a **Full-Stack Developer** and **Technical Content Writer** based in India 🇮🇳.

 I run my one-man Digital Product Development agency, [RavSam](https://www.ravsam.in), via which I provide my **freelance services** to **startups** and **businesses** around the globe.

-I am currently **pursuing my Masters in Computer Science and Engineering** at Guru Nanak Dev University and will be post-graduating in 2022.
+I am currently **pursuing my Masters in Computer Science and Engineering** at Guru Nanak Dev University and will be post-graduating in May 2022.

 [Read my Story >](https://www.ravgeet.in/story/)